yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

           * G1 can also win its race if it starts collecting earlier.
           * `-XX:InitiatingHeapOccupancyPercent=N` with default value 45 (this setting is based on the usage of the entire heap, not just the old generation)
           * `InitiatingHeapOccupancyPercent` is never changed by G1 when it tries to meet its pause time goals
-          * when value is set too high, the application will end up performing full GCs because the concurrent phases don’t have enough time to complete before the rest of the heap fills up
+          * when value is set too high, the application will end up performing full GCs because the concurrent phases don't have enough time to complete before the rest of the heap fills up
           * when value is too small, the application will perform more background GC processing than it might otherwise
-            * the CPU cycles to perform that background processing must be available anyway, so the extra CPU use isn’t necessarily important
+            * the CPU cycles to perform that background processing must be available anyway, so the extra CPU use isn't necessarily important
             * but there will be more of the small pauses for those concurrent phases that stop the application threads - those pauses can add up quickly, so performing background sweeping too frequently for G1 should be avoided
             * check the size of the heap after a concurrent cycle, and make sure that the `InitiatingHeapOccupancyPercent` value is set higher than that
         * Tuning G1 mixed GC cycles